Course Outline

 Format:

 In this test, you have opportunities to demonstrate how the research literature on language learning theories and curriculum has influenced the teaching of reading and writing to children who are at different stages of physical, social, and intellectual development.
-The test comprises multiple-choice and short answer questions.
-One of these provides you an opportunity to disclose your current position on teaching reading and writing.
+The test comprises multiple-choice and short-answer questions.
+One of these allows you to disclose your current position on teaching reading and writing.
 You are encouraged to bring one single-sided page of notes to the exam.

 A voluntary, formative assessment which will comprise a short ‘open book’ practice test (30 minutes) will be held and marked by you in the Week 3 tutorial.
-The feedback obtained from this formative test will provide you with information on where there are gaps in your knowledge and this material will assist your revision for the examination that follows.
+The feedback from this formative test will provide you with an understanding of the gaps in your knowledge.
+This material will assist your revision for the following examination.

 Criteria: